 In seeking to achieve its investment objective, the Fund employs a covered call strategy.
-Under normal circumstances, the Fund invests at least 80% of its net assets (plus borrowings for investment purposes) in the component securities of the CSI Overseas China Internet Index ("Index") or in instruments that have economic characteristics similar to those in the Index and writes (sells) covered call options on the Index or in instruments that have economic characteristics similar to writing covered call options on the Index.
-Currently, the Fund intends to invest in KraneShares CSI China Internet ETF ("Underlying Fund"), which is an exchange-traded fund advised by Krane that seeks to track the Index, and to write (sell) covered call options on the Underlying Fund.
-The Fund intends to write covered call options on the Underlying Fund on the full amount of its investment in the Underlying Fund.
+Under normal circumstances, the Fund invests at least 80% of its net assets (plus borrowings for investment purposes) in the component securities of the CSI Overseas China Internet Index ("Index") or in instruments that have economic characteristics similar to those in the Index and writes (sells) covered call options on the Index or in instruments that have economic characteristics similar to those in KraneShares CSI China Internet ETF ("Underlying Fund"), which is an exchange-traded fund advised by Krane that seeks to track the Index, and to write (sell) covered call options on the Underlying Fund on the full amount of its investment in the Underlying Fund.

-Each month, the Fund will write (sell) at the money FLexible EXchange® call options ("FLEX options") on the Underlying Fund.
+Each month, the Fund will write (sell) at the money FLexible EXchange[®] call options ("FLEX options") on the Underlying Fund.
 The Fund will cover such options by holding the Underlying Fund.
 FLEX options are exchange-traded options contracts with uniquely customizable terms like exercise price, style, and expiration date.
 Each FLEX option written will generally (i) have an expiration date greater than 30 days; (ii) have an exercise price generally at the prevailing market price of the Underlying Fund; and (iii) be traded on a national securities exchange.
 The Fund will attempt to hold each FLEX option written until expiration.
 However, if there are redemptions in the Fund, it may not be able to hold such options until expiration.
 In addition, each FLEX option written generally will only be subject to exercise on its expiration date.